FUNERALS & MEMORIALS

 But it is Personal...

-Like all other Humanist UK funerals and memorials, my ceremonies are far away from the 'insert name here' school of writing, as I invest whole-heartedly on taking the time to visit, to listen, to record and respect the lives and stories told to me and work hard to reflect it back in meaningful way.
+Like all other Humanist UK funerals and memorials, my ceremonies are far away from the 'insert name here' school of writing, as I invest whole-heartedly on taking the time to visit, to listen, to record and respect the lives and stories told to me and work hard to reflect it back to you in meaningful way.
 You will always be given the opportunity to read and check the script before and, at the end, I will give you the final version as a presentation copy for you to keep.

 For more information, please contact me to discuss your needs.